marisacasillas/chatterlab/DCC2022/Casillas-DevCommComp-Winter2022-Syllabus.md

 ### Participation (20%)

 This is a discussion-based class and students are generally expected to come to class and actively participate in discussion.
 By default, students are expected to attend class, ask at least one question, and respond to at least one question (max 1% per class).
 If the student cannot make it to class in person, but can join remotely, they should contact Dr. Casillas with a brief explanation and make use of the course Zoom link.
-If the student cannot join _either_ the in-person or remote class, they should contact Marisa with a brief explanation and submit one thoughtful question and response(s) to all activities and questions posed in the lecture materials to her within two days, unless noted otherwise.
+If the student cannot join _either_ the in-person or remote class, they should contact Dr. Casillas with a brief explanation and submit one thoughtful question and response(s) to all activities and questions posed in the lecture materials to her within two days, unless noted otherwise.
 The last 2% of participation credit is earned by making contributions to each class debate (up to 1% each).

 * 18 x 1 point for [active attendance at each class](./DCC2022/course_instructions/participation.md)
 * 2 x 1 point for [contributions to the debate and the turn-taking "feature" presentation](./DCC2022/course_instructions/participation.md)